FernandoAlvarez28/apache-poi-batch/README.md

 # apache-poi-batch
-## Experiment to explore ways to export large amounts of data with Apache POI.
+## An experiment to explore ways to export large amounts of data with Apache POI.

-Where I work we had some memory problems with exporting spreadsheets with [Apache POI](https://poi.apache.org).
+At work we had some memory problems with exporting spreadsheets with [Apache POI](https://poi.apache.org).
 Talking about solutions, we thought on creating a Proof of Concept with a more optimized solution, like closing and reopening the spreadsheet at every X rows somehow.

 With this goal in mind, I created this project to generate a large amount of random fake data and export it with the implementation we have been using at work and with another more optimized implementation, after some research.
 Fortunately, this was easier than I thought.